XFL (2001): Roster and salaries

-The XFL limited each team to an unusually low 38 players, as opposed to 53 on NFL teams and 80 or more on unlimited college rosters.
+The XFL limited each team to an unusually low 38 players, as opposed to 53 on NFL teams, and 80 or more on unlimited college rosters.
 This was similar to the CFL, which had a comparable 40 man roster limit in 2001.
 This was partly to limit payroll costs, and partly because the XFL wanted to curb the use of "specialists," something which the NFL has sometimes come under criticism for.
-To comply with roster limits, most teams only carried two quarterbacks and one kicker who doubled as the punter.
+To comply with roster limits, most teams only carried two quarterbacks, and one kicker, who doubled as the punter.

 The XFL paid standardized player salaries.
 Quarterbacks earned US$5,000 per week, kickers earned $3,500, and all other uniformed players earned $4,500 per week, though a few players got around these restrictions (Los Angeles Xtreme players Noel Prefontaine, the league's lone punting specialist, and Matt Malloy, a wide receiver) by having themselves listed as backup quarterbacks.
 Players on a winning team received a bonus of $2,500 for the week, $7,500 for winning a playoff game.
 The team that won the championship game split $1,000,000 (roughly $25,000 per player).
 Players did not receive any fringe benefits, and had to pay for their own health insurance.

 Jersey nicknames

 The XFL allowed its players to wear a nickname on the back of their jersey, as opposed to the legal last name most professional sports leagues have required since the 1960s.
-Players could change the nickname any time they wanted, and a few players chose to change the nicknames on a weekly basis depending on their opponent.
+Players could change the nickname any time they wanted, and a few players chose to change their nicknames on a weekly basis depending on their opponent.
 The league's use of backfield camera angles gave these nicknames even greater exposure.
 Nevertheless, two teams, Orlando and Birmingham, imposed policies that forbade players from using nicknames.
 Orlando's ban was voted upon by the players, although Jeff Brohm objected.
 Birmingham's players were banned from doing so by coach Gerry DiNardo, a notoriously strict disciplinarian more accustomed to coaching at the college level.
 DiNardo previously alienated players at Vanderbilt and LSU and later did so at Indiana with his iron-fisted rule.
 The Thunderbolts were the only professional team he would ever coach.

 Rod Smart, a running back who played in the first XFL nationally televised game, was the first player to gain notice from his nickname, "He Hate Me."